Wardle, Cheshire: Landmarks

 Wardle Old Hall, a red-brick former farmhouse dating from the early 18th century, stands by the canal.
 The oldest listed building in the civil parish, it is decorated with prominent pilasters and is listed at grade II* for the "high quality of the Baroque facade".
 Two canal bridges are listed at the lower grade of II: Roving Bridge at Barbridge Junction and Rutter's Bridge over the Middlewich Branch; both date from around 1830 and were probably designed by Thomas Telford.
-The Canal House, of a similar date and also listed at grade II, stands at the junction, and the Jolly Tar public house is nearby.
+The Canal House, of a similar date and also listed at grade II, stands at the junction.
+A public house, the Jolly Tar, was demolished in 2016.

 The grade-II-listed Wardle Bridge Farmhouse, built by John Tollemache, Baron Tollemache, of the Peckforton estate in around 1860, has decorative timberwork and octagonal-latticed cast-iron windows.
 A grade-II-listed, red-sandstone pinfold stands by the A51; used to confine straying cattle, it dates from the early 19th century and is one of the few examples to have survived in Cheshire.